akshansh-dhuware/AnimeQuizMobileApp/README.md

 A fun and interactive mobile quiz game for Android, testing your knowledge of various anime series.

 ## Download & Installation
-You can download the latest stable version of the app from the [Releases page](https://github.com/YOUR_GITHUB_USERNAME/AnimeQuizMobileApp/releases).
+You can download the latest stable version of the app from the [Releases page](https://github.com/akshansh-dhuware/AnimeQuizMobileApp/releases).
-*Remember to replace `YOUR_GITHUB_USERNAME` with your actual GitHub username.*

 ## Development & Contributing
 This project is built with React Native.